elproffesore/website/content.md

 <hr>

 </div>
 “Public Path“ startet with a solo project called "Coming Home".
-Through different iterations I played with the shape that appeared by mapping my way between leaving and coming back home.
 The path was shaped by chores and spontanous actions.
 Distances from home were measured and mapped over time on a polar visualization.
 Each of the days tracked acted as a fingerprint.
 The patterns provided possible analysis of individuals and their implicit information about the transportation, occupation and vaguely social situation.
 The project also offered a new kind of mapping of the city through the subjective movement of the individuals.
 A body in space, the movement curve shaped by the environment.
 The project group experimented with different mapping techniques and developed different prototypes, each referring to the circular aspect of the paths throughout a day.
 Through 3D scanning, game engines and geospatial mapping techniques we developed a digital space in which we tried new mapping approaches of public space by entangling quantitative and qualitative data.
 <-images->
 <video src="/media/public-path/video-1.mov" autoplay loop muted></video>
 ------